lyteword/chspurgeon-tod/volume-1/psalm-19.md

 through the wood and left the secret bare before the sun—

-## "Then down I cast me on my face,
+Then down I cast me on my face,

 And first began to weep,